jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

 As we are using functions to access ScalarDb, the scalarDB instance details need to be configured in ledger.properties file.
 Hence , mysql and mysql1
   1)  We have to mention two configurations for MySQL ( one for Default ScalarDL Ledger & another for ScalarDb (which you are using in the application ))
   2)	Change the username, password, and contact_points accordingly
   3)	Mention the schemaName and storage name respectively in the ‘scalar.db.multi_storage.namespace_mapping’ property.
       Eg.
      coordinator:mysql1  (This mapping signifies to use coordinator schema from MySQL1 configuration)
   4)	Set the default MySQL storage in the property scalar.db.multi_storage.default_storage  Note that in the above configuration,  ‘MySQL1’ is the default storage.

+**Note:**
+Check the statement

+    ./ledger.properties:/scalar/ledger/ledger.properties
+in the docker-compose-ledger-auditor.yml which is provided along with the documentation.
+This statement is actually added to override the existing ledger.properties.

+    In case, ScalarDL and ScalarDB are not used together in the application (in other words, not using Functions in the application), then it is required to remove this statement from the docker-compose-ledger-auditor.yml file.